 This week another ‘scary GMO cause disease’ story was doing the rounds in internet: A long-term toxicology study on pigs fed a combined genetically modified (GM) soy and GM maize diet.
-Andrew Kniss, a non-smokable weeds expert, mentioned in Twitter that the statistical analyses in the study appeared to be kind of dodgy.
+Andrew Kniss, nurse a non-smokable weeds expert, more info mentioned in Twitter that the statistical analyses in the study appeared to be kind of dodgy.

-Curious, I decided to have a quick look and I was surprised, first, by the points the authors decide to highlight in their results, second, by the pictures and captioning used in the article and, last, by the way of running the analysis.
+Curious, endocrinologist I decided to have a quick look and I was surprised, first, by the points the authors decide to highlight in their results, second, by the pictures and captioning used in the article and, last, by the way of running the analysis.
 As I’m in the middle of marking assignments and exams I’ll only have a quick go at part of the analysis.
 As I see it, the problem can be described as ‘there is a bunch of pigs who were fed either non-GM feed or GM feed.
 After some time (approximately 23 weeks) they were killed and went through a CSI-like autopsy’, where part of the exam involved the following process:

 - Write down the type of feed the pig had during his/her life;